TanV-04/MyWebPortfolio/README.md

-This is my own web portfoio.
+This is my own web portfolio.
 I used Sveltekit and Tailwind CSS as my tech stack.